qgis/QGIS-Documentation/source/print_composer/print_composer.rst

 Revert and Restore tools
 ========================

 During the layout process it is possible to revert and restore changes.
 This can be done with the revert and restore tools:

 * |mActionUndo| :guilabel:`Revert last changes`,
 * |mActionRedo| :guilabel:`Restore last changes`.

-or by mouse click within the |tab| Command history tab (see figure `commandhist`_).
+or by mouse click within the :guilabel:`Command history` tab (see figure `commandhist`_).

 .. `commandhist`: